YETIMAN2020/AMP-docker-in-docker/README.md

 ### Prerequisites & Template Settings

-When adding this as a custom Docker container in Unraid, ensure the following configuration options are met:
+When adding this as a custom Docker container in Unraid, ensure the following configuration options are met: also please read the setup guide for [AMP-dockerized](https://github.com/MitchTalmadge/AMP-dockerized) as it could take a got minute to get to work

 1. **Privileged Mode:** You **must** turn on `Privileged` mode (`--privileged`) in your Unraid Docker template.
 Nested virtualization and container routing require full host kernel capabilities.
 2. **Docker Storage Driver:** If you experience issues with sub-containers failing to pull or extract images, add the following environment variable to your template: